vignesh-jumisa/readme/README.md

 Once all these steps have been completed, you should be able to login into Jenkins and be prompted with the home page:
 ![Screenshot from 2023-08-14 13-44-21](https://github.com/vignesh-jumisa/readme/assets/141608315/5ec84140-7ff5-4842-aeee-75c307a81718)

-After Jenkins has been installed and started, navigate to http://localhost:8080 (or the public dns if you are on the cloud) to accesss jenkins in your browser.
+After Jenkins has been installed and started, navigate to http://localhost:8080 (or the public dns if you are on the cloud) to access Jenkins in your browser.